Forcing as a computational process: Computing forcing extensions

 \section{Computing forcing extensions}

-For the sake of the reader who may not be an expert in set theory, we interleave our proof of the first main theorem with an exposition of forcing.\footnote{See Footnote \ref{Footnote.Forcing-cites} for citations to references with more detail on the forcing construction.} This exposition will follow the three parts of the main theorem.
+For the sake of the reader who may not be an expert in set theory, we interleave our proof of the first main theorem with an exposition of forcing.\footnote{For full details we refer the reader to \cite{Jech:SetTheory3rdEdition} or \cite{Kunen1980:SetTheory}.
+See also \cite{Chow2007:ABeginnersGuideToForcing} for a conceptual overview.} This exposition will follow the three parts of the main theorem.
 First we discuss generic filters and we show that a generic filter may be effectively built from just the atomic diagram.
-We next discuss how to build the forcing extension $M[G]$ from the ground model $M$ and the generic $G$.
+Next we discuss how to build the forcing extension $M[G]$ from the ground model $M$ and the generic $G$.
 Then we show that there is an effective procedure to construct (the atomic diagram of) the forcing extension from the $\Delta_0$-diagram of the ground model.
 Finally, we discuss how truth in the forcing extension is determined by the forcing relations in the ground model.
-Then we can show that elementary diagram of the forcing extension is effectively computable from the elementary diagram of the ground model.
+In particular, we show that the elementary diagram of the forcing extension is effectively computable from the elementary diagram of the ground model.

-In the ground universe $M$, a partially ordered set $\P$ gives partial information about an object from outside the universe.
+In the ground universe $M$, a partially ordered set $\P$ gives partial information about a certain ideal object, a generic filter, which can be thought to exist outside the given universe.
 A condition $p$ is stronger than another condition $q$, written $p \le q$, if it gives more information about this outside object.
 It is convenient to assume that $\P$ has a maximum element $1$ which gives no information.
 Two conditions are compatible, written $p \parallel q$, if there is a condition stronger than both of them.
 Otherwise, they are incompatible, written $p \perp q$.
 Formally, the outside object is an $M$-generic filter $G \subseteq \P$.
 That is, it is downward directed and upward closed, and it meets every dense $D \subseteq \P$ in $M$.
 Here, $D \subseteq \P$ is dense if every condition in $\P$ can be strengthened to a condition in $D$.
 It is a straightforward exercise that if $\P$ is splitting---any condition $p$ extends to two incompatible conditions---then $M$ itself contains no $M$-generic filter.